 We reserve the right in our sole discretion to make a determination of the appropriateness of the positions being oﬀered for the populations we serve.

-Third - party may not attend on-campus recruitment events.
+Third - party may not attend career fairs.

 Employers needing to rescind or defer employment should carefully review the guidelines and recommendations outlined by NACE in their Position Statement on Rescinded and Deferred Employment Offers.